 Four simple guesthouses called hospedajes with shared baths are also available.
 Private rooms can sell out so be prepared to share.
 Children greet the buses and will guide travelers to accommodations.
 Some homes are available for long-term rental.
 The language schools and information center as you come into town are good resources for such alternatives.

 Comedor Kati serves very tasty fresh vegetable soup, chicken, beans and rice.

 Comedor Karen on the other side of the main road likewise has a fixed menu.

 The town’s only bar (also information center as you come into town) serves pizza and hot sandwiches.
 The women’s bakery collective outside town bakes fresh bread on Thursday mornings.
 Ask at Nuevo Amanecer for details.

 Market day on Saturday and Thursday.
 The cooperative (across the street from Proyecto Linguisitco) and Supertienda de Tipicos (next to Comedor Kati) sell woven goods and traditional embroidered clothes.
 Supertienda shoppers are invited out to the back porch for a beautiful view of the village.

 COMMUNICATIONS AND MONEY

-There are no telephone lines in Todos Santos.
-The post office in the town center has telegraph service.
+There are no telephone lines in Todos Santos, and you’ll have trouble getting a signal on your cellphone.
+There is a post office in the town center.
 Huehue has the closest Internet access, ATMs and Western Union offices.
 Note that cash can be hard to get from ATMs in Guatemala if you don’t have the PLUS symbol on your card.